modern-standard/ide-plugin-vscode/eslint/README.md

-# VSCode ESLint extension
+# VSCode standardjs extension

-Extension to add eslint support to VSCode.
+Extension to add standardjs support to VSCode.